 The clinical examination revealed no palpable pulses at both groins.
 The CT-angiography revealed a high-grade restenosis at the level of both common femoral arteries.
 Due to the involvement of both sides and the previous groin infections they performed a transbrachial approach through the left brachial artery.
 In order to avoid any dissection at that level and to achieve an appropriate lumen gain, the operators chose to perform an angioplasty of both anastomoses and common femoral arteries.

-As for why the Stellarex drug-coated balloon was the balloon of choice for this case, Bisdas explained two main reasons: “the first reason is the good results [as were presented on Tuesday at CX], and the second reason is that we have a long distance to go from the transbrachial approach up to the common femoral artery, so I needed a balloon where I have no concerns about loss of the drug.”
+As for why the Stellarex drug-coated balloon was the balloon of choice for this case, Bisdas explained two main reasons: “the first reason is the good results

 In the second live case, the team from Münster used the Rotarex device (Straub Medical) in an 83-year-old female patient with critical limb ischaemia (Rutherford stage 4) of her left leg.
 Main comorbidities of the patient were arterial hypertension, coronary artery disease, hyperlipidemia and obesity.
 The patient underwent previous stent implantation at the distal superficial femoral artery and proximal popliteal artery on the left side.